SamuelAgnew/Aircraft-Design-Target-Recognition/README.md

+# Changes-from-initial-code
+The base of this code was created by Kevin Shek, however the added files which I have added are as follows: gps_coords.py
+Camera_Live_Stream.py
+Autofocus.py
+send_sms.py

+As described in the report problems in other areas led to less time being spent on this image recognition code than initially desired and so isn't to the level I wanted.
+That being said I have thoroughly enjoyed this project as it is so unique from all other modules and I have gained a larger interest in avionics and the computing side of engineering and what it can accomplish.

 # Description
 The motavation for this project was aimed to tackle the competition that was set by IMechE UAS challenge which has a task to identify the colour and alphanumeric character with a square target.